CVanchieri/CS-ProblemSolvingFrameWork/Getting-Your-C-Compiler-Installed.md

 ### Option A: WSL

+**This is the recommended option, but is only available for Windows 10 and higher.
+Earlier versions must use Cygwin, below.**

 The [Windows Subsystem for Linux](https://docs.microsoft.com/en-us/windows/wsl/about) is an officially-supported binary compatibility layer for Linux apps running on Windows.

 This basically gives you a mini Linux install.
 Ubuntu is recommended, but not required.